overington/cv/src/CV/parts/dev.md

 - __ML Research team, *Bayesian DeepLearning for CV*__: (2 months) Lead researcher, exploring and implementing Bayesian DeepLearning models for pixel level image segmentation, and optimising for Arm hardware IP.

   - Explore model architectural changes for performance optimisations of DeepLabV3
-  - Deep dive into Bayesian DeepLearning methods with a model implementations for pixel segmentation.
+  - Deep dive into Bayesian DeepLearning methods with a model implementation for pixel segmentation.

 - __Applied ML team, *Dynamic hand gesture recognition, and visual wake words*__ (8 months):
-Lead research engineer conducting a literature review of models and datasets, training and optimizing a video understanding model for gesture recognition, and implementing a data generator pipeline using OpenCV for large video datasets. applying state-of-the-art techniques to enhance performance on low-power, IoT, and embedded processors Arm IP.
+Lead research engineer conducting a literature review of models and datasets, training and optimizing a video understanding model for gesture recognition, and implementing a data generator pipeline using OpenCV for large video datasets.
+Applying state-of-the-art techniques to enhance performance on low-power, IoT, and embedded Arm IP.

 <!-- - Lead researcher exploring SOA techniques for dynamic gesture recognition for low power processors -->
 <!-- - Implement novel architecture aimed at low power processors -->